vesalaia/Image_similarity/README.md

-# Image similarity for the 18th-century illustrations
+## Image similarity for the 18th-century illustrations by Ari Vesalainen
-## Ari Vesalainen

 ## Introduction